FENECON Home 20 & 30 assembly and operating instructions

 10.4.
 Control of a CHP unit

-This makes it possible to utilize the property of the CHP unit as an electrical generator that is independent of the time of day and weather conditions.
-For example, the CHP unit is given a switch-on signal to produce electricity when the storage unit’s charge level is low.
+This enables the application of the CHP unit as an electrical generator that is independent of the time of day and weather conditions.
+The CHP unit is given a switch-on signal to produce electricity when the storage unit’s charge level is low.
 This is useful, for example, if the battery capacity is not sufficient to cover electricity consumption at night.
-This avoids the need to purchase expensive electricity from the Grid.
+This avoids the need of purchasing expensive electricity from the grid.

-1. The enable signal for starting the CHP unit can be connected to pins 5/6 via the Harting connector (16-pin — C). |
+1. The enable signal for starting the CHP can be connected to pins 5/6 via the Harting plug (16-pin — C). |

 10.5.
 Additional AC meter